-Specifically, transaction malleability was a problem preventing the adoption of the Lightning Network, which relies on the exchange of unconfirmed Bitcoin transactions.
+Before SegWit, transaction malleability was a problem preventing the adoption of the Lightning Network, which relies on the exchange of unconfirmed bitcoin transactions.

+SegWit fixes transaction malleability by separating signatures from the transaction data.
 A transaction can be malleated in two ways.
-First, after a transaction is signed, additional data can be added to a ScriptSig, the part of the transaction which holds the signature and other data used to unlock the bitcoin.
+First, after a transaction is signed, additional data can be added to a ScriptSig, the part of the transaction that holds the signature and other data used to unlock the bitcoin.
 Secondly, the signature itself, which is contained within the ScriptSig, can be changed.
-These options are both possible because a signature cannot sign itself, and thus cannot make itself immutable.
+These options are both possible because a signature cannot sign itself, and thus, cannot make itself immutable.
 Since the ScriptSig and the signatures it contains are part of the txid preimage, if they are changed, the txid will change.

 SegWit Enables the Lightning Network

 The activation of SegWit enabled the launch of the Lightning Network as a second layer on top of the Bitcoin network.
 Until SegWit was activated, the Lightning Network was unworkable because it relied heavily on unconfirmed bitcoin transactions and was thus susceptible to attack so long as transaction malleability was possible.